Virtual Try-On for Jewelry: How AI Helps Customers Visualize Products

 Quantifying the Business Impact

-Retailers implementing virtual try-on report meaningful improvements across key metrics.
-Conversion rates typically increase 20-40% for products with try-on enabled, according to research from Shopify's app ecosystem.
-Return rates for jewelry with visualization tools decrease by an average of 25%, according to data from multiple implementation case studies.
+Retailers implementing virtual try-on report meaningful improvements across key metrics. measurable operating signal for products with try-on enabled, according to research from Shopify's app ecosystem. measurable operating signal, according to data from multiple implementation case studies.
 Perhaps most significantly, average order values tend to rise as shoppers use try-on to coordinate multiple pieces — purchasing earrings alongside matching necklaces or stacking rings that they can preview together.
 These compounding benefits quickly justify the implementation investment for serious jewelry retailers.

 higher engagement for jewelry products with virtual try-on enabled